ht-sdks/consent-manager/README.md

 - `imply` - When you add new destinations, they are enabled or disabled based on the category to which they belong and the user's previous consent to that category.
   For example, if a user already consented to the `marketingAndAnalytics` category, and you add a new destination which is in the `Analytics` category, that destination will be enabled until the user updates their consent selections.
 - `ask` - When you add new destinations, the Consent Manager automatically opens the preferences dialog on initialization, and asks the user for their consent again.

-This setting also also affects [Replays](https://segment.com/docs/guides/what-is-replay/) to new destinations.
-Only `disable` and `enable` apply to these replays.
-If you set `defaultDestinationBehavior` to `imply`, Segment interprets this as `enable` during a replay.

 ##### mapCustomPreferences